lizmat/articles/5to6-introduction.md

 modules such as [`Text::CSV`](https://modules.perl6.org/dist/Text::CSV) and [`Memoize`](https://modules.perl6.org/dist/Memoize).
-Distributions that are upstream on the [River of CPAN](http://neilb.org/2015/04/20/river-of-cpan.html) are targeted as much as possible to have as much effect as possible.
+Distributions that are upstream on the [River of CPAN](http://neilb.org/2015/04/20/river-of-cpan.html) are targeted to have as much effect on the ecosystem as possible.

 Summary
 -------